gemini3d/gemini3d/README.md

 ## Prerequisites

 The CMake build system is used to manage the large number of dependencies and external libraries needed to compile GEMINI.
-CMake &ge; 3.13 is required.
+CMake &ge; 3.12 is required in general.
+Some advanced features require CMake &ge; 3.13.
-If needed, CMake is easily installed *without* sudo/admin on:
+If needed, CMake is easily installed in a minute *without* sudo/admin on:

 * Linux: use [cmake_setup.sh](https://github.com/scivision/cmake-utils/blob/master/cmake_setup.sh)
 * MacOS: `brew install cmake`